qureshiather/QureshiRepo/README.md

 Coding Challenges Folder contains java contains classes I have written to prepare for the coding interview

+## Python Networking:
+* contains python code for network communication in UDP using Reliable Data Transfer

 ## Path Finding:
 * You need JAVA SDK 1.7 installed
 * on either CMD/Terminal/Unix, while your working directory is the src folder